how many calories should I eat per day to lose weight

 Conclusion

-Losing weight is not to stop eating, but to eat intelligently.
+Losing weight is not about stopping eating, but rather eating intelligently.

-Having an estimate of the calories you should be eating is useful, not only to lose fat efficiently but also to maintain as much muscle mass as possible.
+Having an estimate of the calories you should consume is useful, not only to lose fat efficiently but also to maintain as much muscle mass as possible.

-Use it as a guide to build your diet, and adjust according to the results, that's the most important thing.
+Use it as a guide to build your diet, and adjust it according to the results, that is the most important thing.

-Attention, you don't need to become a food sniper, and be overly strict and accurate, especially if you don't have competitive goals.
+Be careful, you don't need to become a food sniper and be excessively rigorous and precise, especially if you don't have competitive goals.

 Finally, it is important to distribute these calories well.